 Key EULA Components and Clauses

-Effective EULAs must include specific components that address legal requirements while supporting business objectives and user understanding.
+Effective EULAs must include key components and key clauses that address legal requirements, provide clear software information, and support business objectives and user understanding.

 Grant of License Section